-The school will work with the careers advisor to ensure parents/carers and pupils have relevant information, appropriate to the pupil's ability and individualised career provision about the labour market.
-Where appropriate, pupils will be provided with information on the benefits of understanding the labour market, including the salaries and promotion opportunities for different jobs, and the volume and location of vacancies across different sectors.
+- The school will work with the careers advisor to ensure parents/carers and pupils have relevant information, appropriate to the pupil's ability and individualised career provision about the labour market. - At each Key Stage Pupils will be provided with information on the benefits of understanding the labour market, including the salaries and promotion opportunities for different jobs, and the volume and location of vacancies across different sectors. - The Careers Lead, form tutors and keyworkers will work with parents and carers so they are enabled to access and use careers information about the labour market to support pupils in making decisions.